rust-lang/rustc-reading-club/src/about.md

 * Identify the most important functions and their purpose.
 * Dig into how a few of those functions are actually implemented.

-The meetings will *not* be recorded, but they will be open to anyone. ≥The first meeting of the Rustc Reading Club will be **November 4th, 2021 at 12:00pm US Eastern time**.
+The meetings will *not* be recorded, but they will be open to anyone.
+The first meeting of the Rustc Reading Club will be **November 4th, 2021 at 12:00pm US Eastern time**.
 Hope to see you there!